HypeCheck

 Absorption & Bioavailability

-Good — fatty acids from canola oil are well absorbed postprandially, with oleic, linoleic, and alpha-linolenic acid appearing in blood within hours of consumption.
-It also aids absorption of fat-soluble vitamins like vitamin A.
+Good — unsaturated fatty acids from canola oil are well absorbed; plasma oleic, linoleic, and alpha-linolenic acid levels rise measurably after consumption in clinical trials

 Red Flags to Watch For

-• Most provided studies used canola oil as a placebo or control arm, not as the active intervention — this limits conclusions about its specific benefits
+• Most studies in this dataset used canola oil as a placebo or control condition, not as the primary intervention — direct evidence for health benefits is limited

 Products Containing Canola Oil